 SmarTrip card

-New arrivals who plan on travelling in and around DC via public transport will need to buy a SmarTrip card, which can be purchased online or at a station.
+New arrivals who intend to travel in and around DC via public transport will need a SmarTrip card, which can be purchased online or at a station.
 The card can be used on the Metrorail as well as on the Metrobus and DC Circulator.
-It's also possible to load flat-rate passes onto the card which give commuters an unlimited number of trips within a certain period.
-Otherwise, SmarTrip cards can be topped up online, at any Metro station and selected stores in the city.
+It's also possible to load flat-rate passes onto the card, which gives commuters an unlimited number of trips within a certain period.
+Otherwise, SmarTrip cards can be topped up online, at any Metro station and at selected stores in the city.

 Metrorail

-The Metrorail lies at the heart of Washington DC’s public transport network.
-This system consists of six colour-coded lines which run primarily underground to serve downtown, and overground to some of Washington’s surrounding suburbs.
-The Metrorail operates until midnight daily but begins at 5am,7am or 8am depending on the day of the week.
+The Metrorail lies at the heart of Washington, DC's public transport network.
+This system consists of six colour-coded lines, which run primarily underground to serve downtown, and overground to some of Washington's surrounding suburbs.
+The Metrorail operates until midnight daily and starts at 5am, 7am or 8am, depending on the day of the week.

 DC Circulator

-Washington DC’s bus system is useful for commuters as it allows them to reach destinations not covered by the city’s metro system.
+Washington, DC's bus system is helpful for commuters as it allows them to reach destinations not covered by the city's metro system.

-The DC Circulator buses are shuttle services which operate on six fixed routes and follow a specific schedule.
-These shuttles primarily connect the main areas in the city centre with some of the popular residential neighbourhoods.
+The DC Circulator buses are shuttle services that operate on six fixed routes and follow a specific schedule.
+These shuttles primarily connect the main areas in the city centre with some popular residential neighbourhoods.
 The shuttles run approximately every 10 or 15 minutes.

 Metrobus

-Washington DC’s Metrobus service consists of hundreds of routes that cover the greater Washington DC area and serves areas that commuters can't reach using the Metrorail or DC Circulator services.
-These buses operate daily, beginning in the early morning until 11pm or 1am on weekends, while specific late night buses operate through the night on certain routes.
+DC's Metrobus service consists of hundreds of routes that cover the greater DC area and serves areas that commuters can't reach using the Metrorail or DC Circulator services.
+These buses operate daily, beginning in the early morning until 11pm or 1am on weekends, while specific late-night buses operate through the night on certain routes.

-There are a huge number of cab companies to choose from in Washington DC, and taxis can be paid for by either cash or card.
+There are a considerable number of cab companies to choose from in Washington, DC and taxis can be paid for with either cash or card.
 Taxis use a metered fare system and can be hailed on the street or ordered over the phone.
-Drivers are required to take passengers anywhere within the Metropolitan area of Washington DC, but most drivers are reluctant to travel out to Maryland and Virginia.
+Drivers are required to take passengers anywhere within the Metropolitan area of DC, but most drivers are reluctant to travel to Maryland and Virginia.

-Rideshare services, such as Uber and Lyft, also operate in Washington DC.
-These services can be cheaper than using a regular taxi and new arrivals will have the advantage of knowing the fare before hand.
+Ride-share services like Uber and Lyft also operate in Washington, DC.
+These services can be cheaper than using a regular taxi, and new arrivals will have the advantage of knowing the fare beforehand.

-The residents of Washington love to cycle and new arrivals will find that cycling is a great way to get around the city.
+The residents of DC love to cycle, and new arrivals will find that cycling is a great way to get around the city.

 The city has an excellent bike-sharing system.
 The Capital Bikeshare network consists of more than 6,100 bicycles that can be picked up and dropped off at any one of the 600 docking stations across the city.

-Driving in Washington DC is something that's best avoided, if possible.
-With the many excellent alternatives available, the majority of the capital’s residents opt to use public transport or cycle to work rather than driving, especially in the city centre.
+Driving in Washington, DC is something that's best avoided wherever possible.
+With the many exceptional alternatives available, the majority of the capital's residents opt to use public transport or cycle to work rather than driving, especially in the city centre.

 Expat Health Insurance